ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Changes

-- ⚡ **Improved**: Adds explicit support for S3 [path-style access](/connections/s3/#connecting-to-minio), which is useful for S3-compatible services like MinIO.- 🐛 **Fixed**: Fixes Kafka SSL connectivity, which regressed in 0.15.0 after upgrading the backing Docker image to Java 23.
+- ⚡ **Improved**: Adds explicit support for S3 [path-style access](/connections/s3/#connecting-to-minio), which is useful for S3-compatible services like MinIO.
+- 🐛 **Fixed**: Fixes Kafka SSL connectivity, which regressed in 0.15.0 after upgrading the backing Docker image to Java 23.

 ---